astronomer/airflow-guides/guides/kubepod-operator.md

 - `resources`: allows the user to pass a dictionary with resource requests (keys: `request_memory`, `request_cpu`) and limits (keys: `limit_memory`, `limit_cpu`, `limit_gpu`).
 See the [Kubernetes Documentation on Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for more information.
 - `node_selectors`, `affinity` and `tolerations` are ways to further specify rules for [pod to node assignment](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

 To pass small amounts of information between tasks Airflow uses [XComs](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html).
 It is possible to push content from the container within a pod, specifically from the file `/airflow/xcom/return.json`, by setting the KPO argument `do_xcom_push` to `True`.
+Please remember that the `return.json` file does not exist and `do_xcom_push` to `True` will cause a task to fail if the file has not been created by the user via the Docker image.

-> Note: Many more arguments are available to customize the KubernetesPodOperator further.
+> **Note**: Many more arguments are available to customize the KubernetesPodOperator further.
 For a complete and up to date list see the [KubernetesPodOperator source code](https://github.com/apache/airflow/blob/main/airflow/providers/cncf/kubernetes/operators/kubernetes_pod.py).

 ### Configuring Kubernetes Connection